Background:

 What are some books you would recommend reading?

-What is your biggest piece of advice for a brand new teacher?
+What is your biggest piece of advice for a brand new

 What is your teaching philosophy?